 The Chief Revenue Office Aligns Marketing and Sales

 Over the last 10 years, the CRO role has emerged as a critical hire.
 Companies recognize the need for a single revenue focus and an integrated approach to marketing and sales which is embodied in the CRO role.
-The CRO combines traditional responsibilities of the VP of Sales and the Chief Marketing Officer.
-This member of the senior team oversees the entire revenue value chain and is responsible for the firm’s go-to-market strategies and revenue performance.
+The CRO combines or oversees the traditional responsibilities of the VP of Sales and the Chief Marketing Officer.
+The CRO is a member of the senior team overseeing the full-funnel revenue value chain and they are responsible for the firm’s go-to-market strategies and revenue performance.

 By using this approach, you will be articulating a comprehensive revenue-focused role description.

-Elements of a Chief Revenue Officer Role Description
+Chief Revenue Officer Role Description Template

 The Chief Revenue Officer reports to the Chief Executive Officer and works closely with colleagues as a member of the senior management team.
 The Chief Revenue Officer is responsible for defining and maintaining the revenue strategy, architecting and integrating the revenue system, and designing and launching revenue programs.

-Define and maintain the Revenue Strategy
+Define the Revenue Strategy.

 Implement predictable, repeatable, and scalable sales and marketing processes

-Hire, train and retain top sales, marketing and customer success talent
+Attract, hire, train and retain top sales, marketing and customer success talent

-Build a performance driven sales-focused culture with a customer, execution, and growth focus.
+Build a performance driven sales culture

 Structure and manage successful relationships with alliance and channel partners.

-Design and launch Revenue Programs
+Execute Revenue Programs